siddhesh-001/Wazuh-SIEM-Lab/README.md

 Wazuh rates every alert from Level 0 to Level 15

+Open the dashboard → go to Security Events Click on any alert to expand it

 | Level Range | Severity | Example Event |
 |-------------|----------|---------------|
 | 0–3 | Informational | System startup, successful login |